Neon2905/FitTrack-mobile/README.md

 # FitTrack-mobile

-I don't need to go to hell.
+I have used android studio.
-I have used android studio!!
+I don't have to go to hell!